Nigar1209/berlin-poi-osm-pipeline/readme.md

-# 🧭 Lakes in Berlin – Step 2: Data Transformation & Preprocessing
+# 🧭 Lakes in Berlin – Data Transformation & Preprocessing

 This notebook focuses on cleaning and transforming data for the Berlin lakes project.
 The goal was to standardize the different datasets (OSM water polygons and in-situ measurements) and prepare clean outputs for database integration.